micnews/courier/README.md

 const { render, templateNames } = courier({ allTemplates });
 const templateProps = {};

-render('myTemplate', templateProps); // returns an HTML string with your props and `mc:edit` attribute
+templateNames(); // returns a string of your template names render('myTemplate', templateProps); // returns an HTML string with your props and `mc:edit` attribute
 ```